MR-Binaryum/CryptoEncoders/README.md

 # CryptoEncoders

-CryptoEncoders its a simple python software automated to encode words, sentences or passwords to return back into a hash...
+CryptoEncoders its a simple python software automated to encode words, sentences or passwords to back them into a hash...

 The result of the hash depends on the next things: